-I am a Computer Science PhD student in the Information Security Group at UCL (University College London).
-Researching Cryptocurrencies and Underground Markets under the supervision of Dr Sarah Meiklejohn and Professor Jens Groth, supported by the EU 2020 project.
-I am also apart of the Initiative for Cryptocurrencies and Contracts (IC3).
+I am a fourth year Computer Science PhD student in the Information Security Group at UCL (University College London).
+Researching Cryptocurrencies and Underground Markets under the supervision of Professor Sarah Meiklejohn and Professor Jens Groth, supported by the EU 2020 project and the Initiative for Cryptocurrencies and Contracts (IC3).

 For my industrial year I worked as a full time technical analyst at Goldman Sachs.

-- An Empirical Analysis of Anonymity in Zcash
+An Empirical Analysis of Privacy in the Lightning Network (arXiv, coindesk)

 George Kappos, Haaroon Yousaf, Mary Maller, and Sarah Meiklejohn

-- 2016 - Teaching Assistant, Operating Systems, Queen Mary University of London
+- Operating Systems, Queen Mary University of London

 A list of some of the events I've been to in reverse chronological order.